glueops-rip/glueops-dev-old/docs/getting-started/oauth.md

 ## Create the OAuth App ID

+To create the OAuth App, follow these steps:

-1. On your Github Organization page, go to the **Settings > Developers** settings and click on Oauth Apps.
+1. On your Github Organization page, go to the **Settings > Developers settings** and click on **Oauth Apps**.

 2. Click on **New Org OAuth App** button to create a new OAuth application.